 VK Singh rebukes Yeddyurappa for politicizing IAF strike

-Bengaluru, Feb 28: Karnataka BJP President BS Yeddyurappa said he was quoted "out of context" amid criticism over his comment that that India's air strike on a terror camp in Pakistan on Tuesday has created a wave in favour of PM Modi and will help the party win over 22 of 28 seats in the state in the national election due by May.
+Bengaluru, Feb 28: Karnataka BJP President BS Yeddyurappa said he was quoted "out of context" amid criticism over his comment that India's air strike on a terror camp in Pakistan on Tuesday has created a wave in favour of PM Modi and will help the party win over 22 of 28 seats in Karnataka in the 2019 general election.

 Soon after he was criticised by he opposition party leaders, Yeddyurappa tweeted, "My statement is being reported out of context.
 I said that 'situation favourable for BJP' which i am saying for last couple of months.
 This is not first time that i said BJP in Karnataka will win minimum 22 seats under the able leadership of Modi ji."